Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Methods

 \subsection{Computational details}

 We employed quantum chemical calculations to evaluate the energy accuracy.
-For the QM9 dataset, we used Gaussian 09 \cite{Gaussian09} to perform single-point and structure optimization calculations with the same computational options as in the original work \cite{qm9}.
+For the QM9 dataset, we used Gaussian 09, Revision D.01 \cite{Gaussian09} to perform single-point and structure optimization calculations with the same computational options as in the original work \cite{qm9}.
 Specifically, B3LYP/6-31G(2df,p) DFT was employed with the following options: opt(calcfc, maxstep=5, maxcycles=1000), integral(grid=ultrafine), and scf(maxcycle=200, verytight).
 Each calculation was conducted with four cores on an Intel(R) Xeon(R) CPU E5-2667 v4 @ 3.20GHz node using the nprocshared=4 option.
-For the ensemble property evaluation, we utilized the PSI4 toolkit \cite{smith2020psi4} to calculate the energy and HOMO-LUMO gap for each conformer, applying the default computational settings consistent with previous studies \cite{ConfGF,GeoDiff}.
+For the QM7-X dataset, following the computational protocol established in MoreRed-JT \cite{morered}, we calculated molecular energies using PBE0+MBD with the def2-TZVP basis set \cite{def2_tzvp}, implemented in PySCF \cite{pyscf}.
+For the ensemble property evaluation, we used the PSI4 toolkit \cite{smith2020psi4} to calculate the energy and the HOMO-LUMO gap for each conformer, applying the default computational settings consistent with previous studies \cite{ConfGF,GeoDiff}.